Niall1985/CLI_virtual_assistant/README.md

-# CLI_voice_assistant
+# LUCY: Your Personalized CLI_virtual_assistant
-A simple voice assistant which can be accessed from your command line.
+Lucy is a simple virtual assistant which can be accessed from your command line.